-Applying for the ETIAS Visa Waiver to Visit Poland
+Applying for the ETIAS visa waiver to visit Poland

 A section of the application also asks visitors to answer questions related to their health and security information.
-These questions will be regarding the applicant’s medical history, criminal past, previous travel, and immigration history that may have led to the applicant being deported or rejected entry from an EU member country.
+These questions will focus on the applicant’s medical history, criminal past, previous travel, and immigration history that may have led to the applicant being deported or rejected entry from an EU member country.

-Basic Information About Poland
+Basic information about Poland

 About 30 % of Poland’s land is covered in forests.
 There were 37.98 million people living in Poland as of 2018 and over 94% are Polish.
 Warsaw is the capital of Poland which is also the biggest city in the country.
 The local currency is the Polish Zloty.

 Poland is home to 16 UNESCO World Heritage sites including Auschwitz and Birkenau Concentration camps, the Historic Centre of Krakow, Wieliczka and Bochnia Royal Salt mines, Castle of the Teutonic Order in Malbork, etc.

 From climbing the Tatras mountain or exploring the salt mines of Wieliczka to getting involved in the local tradition of picking mushrooms or hitting the beaches off the Pomeranian coast.
 Tourists can also sail across the Masurian lake or go hiking at any of the country’s natural reserves, some with trees that are 500 years old.

-Health Information for Travelers to Poland
+Health information for travellers to Poland

-Even though Poland has free health care for Polish citizens and citizens of the EU/ EFTA member countries, travelers from Canada would still need to have a comprehensive health insurance policy in place for their travels to Poland.
+Poland has free health care for Polish citizens and citizens of the EU/ EFTA member countries.
+However, travellers from Canada still need to have a comprehensive health insurance policy in place for their travels to Poland.

-Canadian Embassies and Consulates in Poland
+Canadian embassies and consulates in Poland